AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) instead.

-This is used to allow the user to input their password:
+Allows the user to input their password:

 ![dc_form_password](assets/dc_form_password.png)